spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/20-vertex-helm-ref.md

 ### OCI ECR Registry

 The OCI Elastic Container Registry (ECR) is different from the [`ociRegistry`](#ociregistry) in that the FIPS-required images are hosted in an AWS ECR registry.
-The credentials for the OCI ECR registry are provided by the Spectro Cloud support team.
+Our support team provides the credentials for the OCI ECR registry.

 | **Parameters** | **Description** | **Type** | **Default value** |
 | --- | --- | --- | --- |